 Not only will you begin to see improvements in daytime fatigue and snoring, but you’ll experience long-term benefits of treating sleep apnea over time.
 Your blood pressure may drop, which will decrease your chances for a number of health issues such as cardiovascular disease and strokes.
 Since your oxygen saturation will stay within normal levels, you’ll also delay the cognitive decline that can result from sleep apnea.

 When comparing the symptoms of ADHD and sleep apnea, you’ll find that the two are similar.
 Both disorders cause patients to experience excessive daytime fatigue, forgetfulness, emotional problems, and impulsivity.

 Many people don’t think of children having a sleeping disorder, even though it’s not that uncommon.
 Therefore, sleep apnea is often overlooked as a potential cause for the changes and disruptions in their behavior.
 This often results in sleep apnea being misdiagnosed as ADHD.

 If you have sleep apnea, it’s essential to seek help before your condition begins to seriously affect your health.
 Dr. Goel can provide you with a sleep test to ensure you get a proper diagnosis and develop a treatment plan just for you.

 Though CPAP is often recommended as the first treatment, many patients find the machine too loud and uncomfortable to sleep with.
 That’s why we specialize in oral appliance therapy, a more comfortable and less invasive alternative to CPAP.

 If you’re experiencing any of the symptoms listed above, don’t hesitate to get a professional opinion.
-Call one of our offices in San Jose or Santa Clara and schedule a consultation with Dr. Goel today.
+Call our office in Santa Clara and schedule a consultation with Dr. Goel today.

 © 2017 BAYAREA SLEEP SOLUTIONS & PAIN CENETER.
 ALL RIGHTS RESERVED